50bvd/kmsact/README.md

 3. wait a few seconds before activation

 # Note
-You have to restart the script after 180 days because the liscences are valid for 180 days.
+You have to restart the script after 180 days because the liscences are valid for 180 days. *you can create a schedule to run the script every 180 days*

 Type on your terminal `slmgr /dlv`